Electroweak production of $\chi_{Q1}$ states in $e^+e^-$ collisions: A brief review: Introduction

 \section{Introduction}

-In the report made at the $PhiPsi\ {\it 2019}$ Conference in Novosibirsk \cite{Ac19} (see also references therein), a point of view was presented on the nature of the $X(3872)$ state \cite{Cho03} as the first excited state in the axial-vector charmonium family, $X(3872)=\chi_{c1}(3872)=\chi_{c1}(2P)$, and discussed as probes to study the internal structure of the $\chi_{c1}$ and $\chi_{b1}$ states electroweak reactions $e^+e^-\to\chi_{c1}/\chi_{b1}$.
+In the report made at the $PhiPsi\ {\it 2019}$ conference in Novosibirsk \cite{Ac19} (see also references therein), a point of view was presented on the nature of the $X(3872)$ state \cite{Cho03} as the first excited state in the axial-vector charmonium family, $X(3872)=\chi_{c1}(3872)=\chi_{c1}(2P)$, and discussed as probes to study the internal structure of the $\chi_{c1}$ and $\chi_{b1}$ states electroweak reactions $e^+e^-\to\chi_{c1}/\chi_{b1}$.
 Recently, important progress has been made in this direction.
-The BESIII and Belle Collaborations performed the first measurements of the direct production of the $\chi_{c1}(1P)$ in $e^+e^- $-annihilation \cite{Ab22} and the $X(3872)$ formation in photon-photon interactions \cite{Ter21}.
+The BESIII and Belle collaborations performed the first measurements of the direct production of the $\chi_{c1}(1P)$ in $e^+e^- $ annihilation \cite{Ab22} and the $X(3872)$ formation in photon-photon interactions \cite{Ter21}.
+In addition, the BESIII collaboration \cite{Ab22a} has improved the upper limit for the electronic width of the $X(3872)$ resonance by a factor of about 13 compared to the previous limit.
+There is a huge theoretical discussion about the nature of the $X(3872)$ in the literature, for a review see Refs. \cite{Bu13,KR15,AR15,Le17,Es17, Gu18,Br20,Ci22,Co22} and references therein.
+Various scenarios are tested for it, from the resonance $c\bar c$ state to a loosely bound $D\bar D^*$ molecule.
+However, understanding the nature of the $X(3872)$ is still an open challenge.
+Let us take a few interesting statements as an example.
+From Ref. \cite{Le17}: ``Although the technology for describing the $X(3872)$ as a primarily $D^0\bar D^{*0}$ molecule is quite mature, solid reasons exist for questioning this interpretation.''
+From Ref. \cite{Br20}: ``In this review we only state that at present there is no full understanding of the production rates of shallow molecular states.
+Implications of the molecular scenario are contrasted with different quark model approaches in Ref.
+[540].''
+From Ref. \cite{Ci22}: ``Reasonable cross sections can be obtained in either $c\bar c$ or molecular $D\bar D^*$ scenarios for $X(3872)$.
+Also a hybrid scenario is not excluded.''
+The situation is developing dynamically and each new evidence about the nature of the $X(3872)$ state is highly important.

 This work gives a brief overview of the current situation related to the electroweak production of $\chi_{Q1}$ states in $e^+e^-$ collisions.
 Section II presents the available experimental data.
 Theoretical estimates for the widths of the $\chi_{Q1}\to e^+e^-$ and $\chi_{c1}\to\gamma\gamma^*$ decays are discussed in Secs.
 III and IV, respectively.
 The conclusions are presented in Sec.
 V.